What is a cesarean delivery?

-A cesarean delivery or cesarean section is the abdominal delivery of a baby, after an incision was made through the abdomen and the uterus.
+A cesarean delivery or cesarean section is the abdominal delivery of a baby after an incision is made through the abdomen and the uterus.

-Most of the time a pregnant women will be able to give birth to a baby vaginally.
-In the United States, about 1 in 3 babies are being born by Cesarean Section (C-Section).
-This number has remained stable since for the last decade.
+Most of the time a pregnant woman will be able to give birth to a baby vaginally.
+In the United States, about 1 in 3 babies are being born by cesarean section (C-Section).
+This number has remained stable for the last decade.
 A cesarean section is an operative delivery done by cutting through the mother's abdomen and uterus and delivering the baby through the incision.
 About 1 in 3 cesareans are done as "repeat cesareans" which are C-sections done in women who previously had a cesarean.
-When vaginal births are too risky or the birth must happen very quickly, a cesarean section, or c-section, is chosen by the obstetrician for the safety of both baby and mom.
+When vaginal births are too risky or the birth must happen very quickly, a cesarean section, or c-section, is chosen for the safety of both baby and mom.